jrroosevelt/VS2PCG/Card clarifications M-Z.md

 You start the game with both Main Characters (Scarlet Witch and Quicksilver) and are only out of the game once both are KO'd.

-**Increased metabolism and Improved Thermal Homeostatis** lets you have multiple Quicksilver characters in play at once.
+**Increased metabolism and Improved Thermal Homeostasis** lets you have multiple Quicksilver characters in play at once.
 (This represents that he's moving so fast it seems like there are more than one of him.)
-When your Main Character Quicksilver gets KO'd
+When your Main Character Quicksilver gets KO'd, the Supporting Character versions remain  in play.

 ^(Source: Rule insert)